Your pain pattern,

 This problem is ordinarily caused by forceful or prolonged retraction of the shoulder blade.
-The most common cause is resting on the elbows while working on a laptop, especially when bent forward or laying on the floor.
-People get this from a new routine of push-ups or planks during exercise.
-One client said this started after more vigorous tennis.
-Another client fell while mountain biking and landed on her shoulder.
+The most common cause is resting on the elbows while working on a laptop, especially when bent forward or lying on the floor.

 This problem may follow an illness that involves chronic or prolonged coughing.
-This muscle helps expand the chest and during labored breathing and may be present suring vigourous exerccise.
+This muscle helps expand the chest and during labored breathing and may be present during vigorous exercise.